NYCPlanning/labs-zap-search/client/README.md

 HOST_API=https://zap-api-staging.herokuapp.com ember s -e devlocal
 ```

+## Changing filter defaults

+To change defaults for filters on the landing page, edit `client/app/controllers/query-parameters/show-geography.js`

+That file contains an [Ember Parachute](https://github.com/offirgolan/ember-parachute) `QueryParams` object that defines application query parameters.
+The `defaultValue` property for each listed parameter specifies its default values.
+Query Params are updated as the user interacts with filters.

 ## How to create new test scenarios

 * Create a new scenario file under mirage/scenarios/